Digital design has come a long way since its conception.

 The constant and unpredictable evolution of digital design means that designers are often forced to find solutions to all new problems.
 Outdated ideas are quickly retired and adapted, standard processes become redundant and philosophies are in constant flux.

-In this vein, our very own Digital Design Manager, Sam Izzet, has detailed three core design principles that he believes are on the road to redundancy.
+In this vein, we have detailed three core design principles that we believe are on the road to redundancy.

 1. The Fold